5 simple Rules to Keep Your Home Tidy Forever

 Rule #1: A place for everything and everything in its place

-Probably the most important rule I have learned from the Mary Kondo’s book, this makes tidying up so much easier.
+Probably the most important rule I have learned from Konmari’s book, this makes tidying up so much easier.
 When everything has a place you just need to take it and put it back.
 Lazy or not you will do it without even realizing it.
-On the other hand, it is vital to discipline yourself and commit to find a place to every new thing you bring home.
+On the other hand, it is vital to discipline yourself and commit to finding a place for every new thing you bring home.
 By doing this, it also forces you to get rid of stuff you don’t need or want anymore.
-However, there is always things that managed to get into our way no matter what, let’s see how to take care of those with rule #2.
+However, there are always things that managed to get into our way no matter what, let’s see how to take care of those with rule #2.

 Rule #2 Keep the hallway clear of your wearables

 There is nothing worse than an anarchic hallway.
-It’s the first impression you get of your home and you know what they say about first impression.
+It’s the first impression you get of your home and you know what they say about first impressions.
 They tend to stick around.
-So let’s analyze what is it that make an entry chaotic or not.
+So let’s analyze what is it that makes an entry chaotic or not.
 The first things you do when arriving home are: put your keys, phone, earphones on the counter and taking off your coat shoes and bag.
 These items alone can already bring an impression of clutter.
-There is an easy solution here, buy a nice tray for your keys phone and earphones and an adequate furniture to put away your shoes.
-No need for it to be a specific shoe rack, there is plenty of creative way to hide shoes.
-Some inspo :
+There is an easy solution here, buy a nice tray for your keys phone and earphones and adequate furniture to put away your shoes.
+No need for it to be a specific shoe rack, there is plenty of creative ways to hide shoes.
+Some inspo:

 Rule #3: Do the dishes right after eating

-I don’t own a dishwasher, yes I know middle aged like.
+I don’t own a dishwasher.
 But the one good thing I take from it is the discipline it taught me.
 I do the dishes while cooking, I find it too depressing to do it after.
 And when I’m done eating, I do it right away.
 It has become part of my eating routine.
 Coming home after a busy day to some dirty dishes is just not possible, even if you only have to put it in the dishwasher.

 Rule #4: No clothes on the bed or on the floor or anywhere